IanMadd/academic/content/portfolio/Data_Tables.md

 ##  3:   8 209.21429
 ```

-This will give mean time in seconds for 1/4 mile race based on both gears and cylinders.
+This will give mean time in seconds for 1/4 mile race by both gears and cylinders.

 ```
 MTCarsDT[,.(MeanQuarterMile = mean(qsec)), by=.(cyl,gear)]